High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation

 \section{Explicit equations}

-We here want to present some explicit forms of the parquet equations presented schematically in Sec.~\ref{subsec:parquet}.
-Let us begin by showing the Bethe Salpeter equations in their spin-resolved version.\footnote{We want to point out the fond similarity between Eqs.~(\ref{eq:bethe_salpeter_full}), which are the basis for the iterative parquet approximation solver, and the channel-resolved fRG flow Eqs.~(\ref{eq:flowChannels}), which technically allows for very similar implementations of the two approaches.} \begin{widetext}
+Here, we want to present some explicit forms of the parquet equations depicted schematically in Sec.~\ref{subsec:parquet}.
+Let us begin by showing the BSE in their spin-resolved version.\footnote{We want to point out the fond similarity between Eqs.~(\ref{eq:bethe_salpeter_full}), which are the basis for the iterative parquet approximation solver, and the channel-resolved fRG flow Eqs.~(\ref{eq:flowChannels}), which technically allows for very similar implementations of the two approaches.} \begin{widetext}

 \end{widetext} In the $SU(2)$ symmetric case they can be diagonalized by introducing the density (d), magnetic (m), singlet (s) and triplet (t) channel as introduced in Sec.~\ref{subsec:parquet},